 Why do you need a camera sensor cleaner?
 You’d be forgiven for thinking that modern interchangeable lens cameras can keep dust at bay using their integrated sensor cleaning systems.
-However, shoot in dusty environments or change lenses frequently and it’s only a matter of time before your sensor will need to be cleaned manually.
+However, shoot in dusty environments or change lenses frequently and it’s only a matter of time before your DSLR's or mirrorless camera's sensor will need to be cleaned manually.

 You’ll know when to break out a camera sensor cleaner, as images of clear blue skies or plain backdrops will begin to feature unwelcome dark spots (which are especially obvious at narrow apertures).
 Don’t despair, though; with a steady hand and the right kit you can restore your sensor to its former glory.